SOMA Neurodiversity Community Network

 Neurotypical

-Relating to or showing cognitive functioning that aligns with sociocultural norms and expectations.
-Neurotypical individuals tend to have sensory experiences, internal processing, communication and behavioral habits that are considered standard or the default.
+Relating to or showing cognitive processes that align with sociocultural norms and expectations.
+Neurotypical individuals tend to have sensory experiences, cognitive processes, and patterns of behavioral and communication that are considered standard or the default.

 Ableism